joechiu/adb-tools/README.md

 * bash
 * gradlew

-You probably need to use whereis command to check the utility existence. eg. whereis adb
+You probably need to use whereis command to check the utility existence. <br>
+eg. whereis adb

 ## Test and Run